tinrupcic5/JwtRoleBasedApi/README.md

 ## Spotless Code Formatting :doughnut:

 Spotless is configured to automatically format code according to defined style rules.
 This includes organizing imports, enforcing indentation, and following naming conventions, among other rules.
-By running Spotless, you can automatically format your code, ensuring it adheres to the project's standards.
+By running Spotless, you can automatically format your code, ensuring it follows project's standards.

 This project uses the Spotless Maven Plugin (version 2.43.0) with Google Java Format.
 - Maven Spotless Plugin for Java ([Baeldung](https://www.baeldung.com/java-maven-spotless-plugin))